 That black eye works up those who gaze into it and induces them to fight to the death, eventually debasing the knights into mad, beast-like warriors.
 Thus, the Pontiff is said to have only given these on the occasion of a foreign campaign.

 As referenced previously, the armor set can only be acquired after we have visited Irithyll and encountered Sulyvahn’s beasts.
 And according to its Japanese description, these knights don’t end up just becoming “guards” due to their beast-like state, but “watchdogs” specifically.
 This is the very same function that Sulyvahn’s beasts serve in Irithyll, tying the image of beast-like warriors with dog-like beasts.
-In fact, this imagery is alluded to from our very first encounter with them.
+Indeed, this imagery is alluded to from our very first encounter with them.
 Emma references Vordt as a “watchdog” of the Boreal Valley, and we can see that he has long hair-like growths seeping out from beneath his armor.
 The black eye has definitely transformed Vordt physically, and the same is true for the Dancer.
 Her black eye too ultimately turned her into a “beast” with even her armor fusing to become part of her body.
 Even their enormous size as bosses can be attributed to this phenomenon.

 Armor of foreign campaign knights of Irithyll.
 It’s thinly clad in cold.